hakirot/replicant/README.md

 This repository is for local testing with a QEMU/KVM virtual environment and Packer.
 To run a live installation, perform the following:

-- From the first prompt within the Arch Live Boot Image, configure a connection to the web, then run:
+- From the first prompt within the Arch Live Boot Image, verify a web connection, then run:

     curl cachecoyotes.com/replicate | bash